ArchipelagoMW/Archipelago/worlds/sm64ex/docs/en_Super Mario 64 EX Advance Setup.md

 After it's done, the Build list should have another entry titled with what you named the folder in step 7.

-NOTE: For some reason first start of the game always crashes the launcher.
+NOTE: For some reason, starting the game for the first time always crashes the launcher.
 Just restart it.
-If it still crashes, recheck if you typed the launch options correctly (Described in "Joining a MultiWorld Game")
+- If it still crashes, check if you typed the launch options correctly (described in "Joining a MultiWorld Game")

 # Manual Compilation (Linux/Windows)